 2. “Pick a sexy cause” – Breast cancer, unlike other health threats to women, was described as “loaded” by The National Alliance of Breast Cancer Organizations in The New York Times magazine:

 “Breast cancer is all about body image, it’s about nurturing – it’s certainly about femininity.”

 Heart disease, by comparison, is apparently just not that feminine.
 And unlike diseases like AIDS or lung cancer, breast cancer is relatively free of what some marketers euphemistically call “lifestyle issues.”
 PR consultant Carol Cone of Boston once said, simply:

 “Companies want to support breast cancer.
 Breast cancer is safe.”

 3. “Get the Big Guys on board” – Breast cancer meshed very nicely with the corporate world’s discovery during the mid-1980s of cause-related marketing.
-Research had shown that, given the same cost and quality, more than half of consumers would switch from a particular store or brand to one associated with a good cause.
+Research showed that, given the same cost and quality, more than half of consumers would switch from a particular store or brand to one associated with a good cause.

 But many large companies seek higher sales from cause-related packaging without pledging much – if anything – in return.
-It’s left up to shoppers to read the labels on pink-packaged products and determine if their purchases will actually help a breast cancer charity or foundation.
+It’s left up to shoppers to read the labels on pink-packaged products and determine if their purchases will actually help a breast cancer charity.
 For more about how to tell, visit the non-profit Think Before You Pink, a very useful project of Breast Cancer Action.
 Here’s an example of a common consumer concern: